 Each serving of Micro Ingredients L-Theanine Powder provides 250 mg of pure, plant-based L-theanine sourced from tea leaves.
 It’s free from fillers and additives and easy on your stomach.

 Their powder has a subtle, savory flavor and blends well with water, juice, smoothies, tea, and coffee.
 I love adding a small amount to my coffee to boost the cognitive benefits and minimize the caffeine “crash.”
 But you can also use it to make capsules if you’re squeamish about tasting your supplements.

-A 100-gram bag contains 400 servings for just $17.94.
+A 100-gram bag contains 400 servings.
 It’ll last over a year if you take one serving per day.

 Micro Ingredients has a wide range of simple, pure nutritional powders.
 They’re cGMP compliant, and all their products are third-party tested for quality.